dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 Modesty: discuss any deviation from norm as potential for meaning in non-verbal communication

-- a social norm is a belief about a multivariate distributions’
+- a social norm is a belief about a multivariate distribution's
-  characteristics: what are the perceived average or reasonable values for those variables. a norm is not necessarily a distribution in itself, but at least an informal belief about a distribution. to study norms, formalizing them into data-driven definitions helps, but also is not necessarily capable of capturing the ephemeral or sporadic structures that people may use to reason about them.
+  characteristics: what are the perceived average or reasonable values for those variables. a norm is a distribution in itself, but cannot be perceived as such in society. instead, individuals form informal belief about a distribution. to study norms, formalizing them into data-driven definitions helps, but also is not necessarily capable of capturing the ephemeral or sporadic structures that people may use to reason about them.
 - disnormalization pares with a state of perceived uncertainty regarding the state of norms, though perhaps unconcious
 - normalization as a social process is similar to normalization of